 For the indentations around the center glow part, I just use the Pen Tool to outline them, and then Fill it on a separate Layer.

 I darken the inside of it with the Burn Tool to give it a little depth!

 I have just gone back over the other areas on the Detail Layer, and have cleaned up along the edges and added more specks of light.

-The progress so far together with the blending texturing, and the details!
+Here's the progress so far, together with the blending texturing and the details!